Connax-Oy/BLEAM-Android-SDK/README.md

 # BLEAM Android SDK

-BLEAM Android SDK is an essential part of ThingPay software systems.
+BLEAM Android SDK is an essential part of BLEAM systems.
 It enables proximity detection by using Bluetooth Low Energy (BLE) capabilities of the end user’s phone.
 Bluetooth RSSI data received from BLESc beacons on the service station helps BLEAM Android SDK to pinpoint the end user’s phone in relation to a service terminal.

 ## [Glossary](GLOSSARY.md)